PDXChinese/pdxchinese.github.io/_pages/dragon.md

 ### The Dragon: A Living Symbol of Spirit and Strength

 *In Chinese culture, the dragon is not a beast to be feared, but a symbol to be celebrated.*
 *It embodies power without tyranny, wisdom without arrogance, and strength guided by purpose.*
 *The dragon dances not just to dazzle, but to unite—bringing people together in joy, pride, and cultural spirit.*

 *It carries the hopes of a people, the blessings of prosperity, and the legacy of a thousand years.*
-*To follow the dragon is to walk with courage.
-To become the dragon is to rise with honor.*
+*To follow the dragon is to walk with courage.*
+*To become the dragon is to rise with honor.*

 ## Organizers

-Initiated by Oregon Chinese Coalition (OCC), supported by [CCBA](https://www.oregonccba.org/) and [OTCA](https://www.pdxoldtown.org/), and embraced by the community.
+Initiated by the Oregon Chinese Coalition (OCC), supported by [CCBA](https://www.oregonccba.org/) and [OTCA](https://www.pdxoldtown.org/), and embraced by the community, this is a join effort by all community partners who are willing to rise with honor -- carrying the spirit of the drgon.

 ## Event Details